gmarokov/selenium-automation-framework/README.md

-# Automation Framework with Selenium
+# Automation UI testing framework with Selenium

 Example skeleton for quick start with Selenium WebDriver and TestNG.